Skip to main content

 2. Click on "Add Item" in the blue navigation bar (you will be redirected to a blank inventory page)

-3. Complete the fields as applicable
+3. Complete the fields as applicable.
+"Name" and "Category" are required fields

 4. Click on "Save + Done" to save your changes (or "Save + Add New" to add another inventory item)

-1. Type the name of the item in the "item" field
+1. Type the name of the item in the "Item" field

 2. Click on the "Add Item" option that appears